Frequently Asked Questions

 - Q: What do you do at weekly Kiwanis meetings?

 A: Meetings open with singing of a patriotic song, pledge of allegiance and an invocation.
 Meetings start promptly at 7:30 a.m. and end exactly at 8:30 a.m.
 The first ½ hour is for breakfast, announcements, jokes and fun.
 The second ½ hour is devoted to a program (speaker, panel, forum, etc.)

 - Q: When and where does Kiwanis meet?

-A: Every Thursday from 7:30 to 8:30 a.m. at the First Awakenings Restaurant, (located in the American Tin Cannery near the Aquarium), 125 Oceanview Blvd., Pacific Grove, CA.
+A: Generaly the first and third Wednesday of the month from 7:30 to 8:30 a.m. at the First Awakenings Restaurant, (located in the American Tin Cannery near the Aquarium), 125 Oceanview Blvd., Pacific Grove, CA.